kyma-project/community/collaboration/sig-core/proposals/image-name-consolidation.md

 ### Tests

-The naming pattern could be as presented in the following table
+The naming pattern could be as presented in the following table:

 | Path | Image name |
 | ---- | ---------- |